dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 ## Chapter 4.
 Variable Reward

 > In the 1940s two researchers, James Olds and Peter Milner, accidentally discovered how a special area of the brain is the source of our cravings.
-The researchers implanted electrodes in the brains of lab mice that enabled the mice to give themselves tiny electric shocks to a small area of the brain, the nucleus accumbens.1 The mice quickly became hooked on the sensation.
+The researchers implanted electrodes in the brains of lab mice that enabled the mice to give themselves tiny electric shocks to a small area of the brain, the nucleus accumbens.
+The mice quickly became hooked on the sensation.
 >
 > Olds and Milner demonstrated that the lab mice would forgo food, water, and even run across a painful electrified grid for the opportunity to continue pressing the lever that administered the shocks.
 A few years later, other researchers tested the human response to self-administered stimulus in the same area of the brain.
 The results were just as dramatic as in the mouse trial—subjects wanted to do nothing but press the brain-stimulating button.
 Even when the machine was turned off, people continued pressing the button.
 Researchers had to forcibly take the devices from subjects who refused to relinquish them.
 >